-Director, Reading Education Program, Department of Teaching and Learning
+Director Reading Education Program, Associate Professor of the Practice of Literacy Education, Department of Teaching and Learning

 Emily Pendergrass taught elementary and middle school students for eleven years.
 While working alongside middle school students, she finished her Ph.D. in Language and Literacy Education at the University of Georgia.
 While at UGA, Emily worked extensively with the Red Clay Writing Project, part of the National Writing Project.
 Currently, Emily teaches courses in Reading Education where she is the also the Director of the Reading Education Specialists Program.
 Additionally, Emily works closely with the local public schools in literacy coaching and facilitating professional development workshops.
 For more information, check out her website.

 Areas of specialization: Struggling readers in the context of reading as a community practice, with special reference to professional development and new literacies including technologies

 ENED 6340: Teaching Reading with Print and New Media

 ENED 6420: Literacy for Diverse and Special Needs Learners

 ENED 3400/6400: Harry Potter and Children’s Literature (Click here to learn about our journey.
 You can also follow #vandygoespotter on social media in early March for updates.)